emmaU90/Excel_Analysis_of_Employee_Payroll/README.md

 ## Conclusion
 ![payrol_representation](assets/images/Payroll.PNG)

-Based on the analysis, we could see the wage distribution for each employee based on the time each employee spent working for the organisation over the period of January.
+Based on the findings, we could see a detailed analysis of the payroll for employees under the employer Emmanuel Unegbu for January 2024.
+It includes the hours worked, overtime hours, and the total pay for each week, culminating in the total monthly pay for each employee.
+This helps in understanding the distribution of work hours, the effect of overtime, and the overall compensation provided to the employees for the given period.